 “No single country is able to tackle today’s complex problems on its own”.
 This sentence, which was already central to the European Security Strategy in 2003, is still very much relevant nowadays.
 Armed conflict, terrorism, proliferation of weapons of mass destruction, organized crime, refugee ‘crisis’... all of these have the potential to strongly destabilize our societies and the global order as a whole.

 The objective of this course is to assess the means available to the international community in order to address these challenges in a coordinated manner.
-The role of international as well as regional organizations will be assessed in this context.

 Analyze treaties, UN Security Council resolutions and other official documents.

 Be able to formulate a well-construed argumentation both orally and in writing